emilsjolander/sprinkles/README.md

 Getting started
 ---------------
 When you have added the library to your project add a model class to it.
 I will demonstrate this with a `Note.java` class.
-I have omitted import statements to keep it brief.
+I have omitted the import statements to keep it brief.
 ```java
 @Table("Notes")
 public class Note extends Model {